 The 09 is a 909 inspired drum machine with a twist.
 The great thing about it it’s that, although you can use it to emulate a convincing 909, it can also go WAY beyond it’s limits.
 The bass drum and snare circuits have much wider range and the sound is a bit more modern and over-the-top.
 It’s like a 909 on steroids!
 This is specially nice since you can end up with something that sounds “familiar” yet not dated like the overused original 909.

 Punchy kicks, bouncing toms & fat snares

 Round robin technique x4 samples for extra realness

 30 Ableton drum racks / 19 Impulse devices

 Why should you care about dynamic range in sample libraries?

-1 - Well, for a start, compression and normalization are a process that is almost impossible to counter.
+For a start, compression and normalization are a process that is almost impossible to counter.
 Of course you can use expanders to regain some dynamic range, but the negative artifacts of compression and volume normalization will still be there.

-2 - When dealing with synthetic analog sounds, dynamics are key.
+When dealing with synthetic analog sounds, dynamics are key.
 Unlike real drum and instrument samples, synthetic sounds are already very undynamic, so having the option to “let them breathe” a bit is certainly a good idea.

 It’s as close as having the machine yourself.
 The “real deal” doesn’t sound compressed, it breathes and it sounds RAW!